The 90s were a wonderful time for a lot of things: the US economy, legendary sitcoms, steroid-fuelled home run records.

-And nowhere was menswear’s “f@¢k-it” attitude more apparent than in shorts.
+And nowhere was menswear’s “[email protected]¢k-it” attitude more apparent than in shorts.
 You can blame the last bow of the 20th century for the rise of the baggy, ill-fitting and often extraneously pocketed “shorts” that unfortunately still adorn the quads and (sigh) shins of some men today.

 Fortunately, the world of menswear finally regained its footing in the 21st century, and outlawed the board short, swinging back toward slimmer-fitting, knee-exposing, stylish shorts—much to the delight of our calves.

-In this post I’ll outline what I look for in a good pair of shorts, and explain why Banana Republic’s Aiden short is one of the best bets for your buck (at least in my humble opinion).
+In this post I’ll outline what I look for in a good pair of shorts, and explain why Banana Republic’s flagship short is one of the best bets for your buck (at least in my humble opinion).

-How Your Shorts Should Fit
+First Up: How Your Shorts Should Fit

 Slim and Trim